Each season, we encourage readers to “share your blessings” with those in need.

 FIRN is a nonprofit that helps the foreign-born community in Howard County with immigration counseling, information and referral, social services and consumer needs.
 410-992-1923 or firnonline.org.

-Wish List: Donors to “adopt” families in need by providing gift cards or gifts for clients.
+Wish list: Donors to “adopt” families in need by providing gift cards or gifts for clients.
 Toiletries for emergency food bank, including, laundry detergent, paper towels, shampoo, soap, toilet paper, toothpaste and soap.

 Grassroots Crisis Intervention Center provides shelter to homeless individuals and families, along with crisis intervention services.
 410-531-6006.

-The Howard County Conservancy, a nonprofit environmental education center and land trust, educates children and adults about our natural world, preserves the land and its legacy for future generations, and models responsible stewardship of our environment.
+The Howard County Conservancy, a nonprofit environmental education center and land trust, educates children and adults about our natural world, preserves the land and its legacy for future generations and models responsible stewardship of our environment.
 410-465-8877 or hcconservancy.org.

 Howard County Office on Aging and Independence/Project Holiday provides gifts and a visit to low-income seniors who have no family.
-Many of the seniors we serve will be alone during the holiday season, receiving no gifts, no cards and no acknowledgment.
+Many of the seniors they serve will be alone during the holiday season, receiving no gifts, no cards and no acknowledgment.

 The Jewish Federation of Howard County is a community-driven organization committed to taking care of the needs of Jewish people and building a vibrant Jewish future in Howard County, in Israel, and around the world.
 410-730-4976 or jewishhowardcounty.org.

-Wish List: Gift cards to Giant, Safeway, Target and gas stations or make a donation at jewishhowardcounty.org.
+Wish list: Gift cards to Giant, Safeway, Target and gas stations or make a donation at jewishhowardcounty.org.